bloominstituteoftechnology/team-builder/README.md

 # Module Project: Forms - Team Builder

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored Form management in React.
-You learned about controled inputs, semantic HTML, some ES6 tools like the spread operator and computed properties, and synthetic events.
+You learned about controlled inputs, semantic HTML, some ES6 tools like the spread operator and computed properties, and synthetic events.
 In your project you will demonstrate proficiency of these subjects and principles by creating an application using each of these.

 ## Introduction

-In this project you'll build an app that will keep track of memebers of a team.
+In this project you'll build an app that will keep track of mebers of a team.
 You'll be able to add members to this team as well as edit their details.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
+- [ ] Create a forked copy of this project
 - [ ] Clone your OWN version of the repository in your terminal
 - [ ] `cd` into the cloned project directory
-- [ ] Use `npx create-react-app .` (NOTE THE PERIOD AT THE END!) to initiate the project.
+- [ ] Use `npx create-react-app .` (NOTE THE PERIOD AT THE END!) to initiate the project
 - [ ] Start up the app using `npm start`
-- [ ] Implement the project on your newly created `main` branch, committing changes regularly.
+- [ ] Implement the project on your newly created `main` branch, committing changes regularly
 - [ ] Push commits: git push origin `main`.

 ### Task 2: Minimum Viable Product